garygreen/disabler/README.md

 ```

 The above will add a disabler to all elements with `.disabler` class once the form is submitted.

+### Loading Spinner

+By default font awesome is assumed to be available for use in the icon spinner.
+You can change the loading icon by supplying custom `html` option.

 ## Options